socialalgorithms/socialalgorithms.github.io/syllabus.markdown

 - Martel, Allen, Rand (2023) "Crowds Can Effectively Identify Misinformation at Scale," Perspectives on Psychological Science.
 - Maldita (2025) "Faster, trusted, and more useful: The impact of fact-checkers in X's Community Notes".
 - Allen, Watts, Rand (2024) "Quantifying the impact of misinformation and vaccine-skeptical content on Facebook," Science.
+- Vranic et al. (2025) "Global Claims: A Multilingual Dataset of Fact-Checked Claims with Veracity, Topic, and Salience Annotations," DHOW.

 ## Week 8 -- Holistic effects ##